Alpha, Beta, and Early Access

 The development process for certain major updates in Mambu includes Alpha, Beta, and Early Access releases before the final release, which is generally available for all tenants.
 If you are interested in trying out new features and providing feedback, we encourage you to contact your Mambu Customer Success Manager to discuss the requirements.

 What's an Alpha feature?

-Alpha releases are very early versions of the next major update.
-They may be made available months before the stable release.
+An Alpha release is a very early version of the next major update.
+It may be made available months before the stable release.
 An Alpha feature means that the functionality is working and has gone through a rigorous quality assurance process but some pieces are missing and a number of known or unknown issues are likely to surface.